tensorflow/tensorflow/g3doc/Rationale.md

 parallel won't work (at least without some sort of synchronization on the use lists, which would be unbearably inefficient).

-While this is over the planning horizon for MLIR, we definitely want to support multithreaded compilation.
-We do this through a couple of features: first MLIR makes use of extensive uniqued immutable data structures (affine expressions, types, etc are all immutable, uniqued, and immortal).
-Second, constants are uniqued to per-function pools, instead of being globally uniqued.
-Third, functions themselves are not SSA values either, so they don't have the same problem as constants.
-We believe that this will set MLIR up well for the day that we want to do efficient multithreaded compilation and code generation.
+MLIR now supports a multithreaded pass manager.
+We do this through several design choices:

+1) MLIR makes use of extensive uniqued immutable data structures (affine expressions, types, etc are all immutable, uniqued, and immortal).
+2) constants are defined in per-function pools, instead of being globally uniqued.
+3) functions themselves are not SSA values either, so they don't have the same problem as constants.
+4) FunctionPasses are copied (through their copy ctor) into one instances per thread, avoiding sharing of local state across threads.

+This allows MLIR function passes to support efficient multithreaded compilation and code generation.